apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

 literal text in which formats are embedded.
 Each format marks a place where formatted data of an argument will be placed, along with argument specific formatting.
 The format is divided in to three parts, separated by colons.

+While this seems a bit complex, all of it is optional.
+If default output is acceptable, then BWF will work with just the format ``{}``.
+In a sense, ``{}`` servers the same function for output as :code:`auto` does for programming - the compiler knows the type, it should be able to do the appropriate thing without the programmer needing to be explicit.

 .. productionList:: Format
    format: "{" [name] [":" [specifier] [":" extension]] "}"